skiphansen/dmitrygr-einkTags/README.md

 Dimitry says that the problem is probably that my tag has a different display type than the ones he has.
 If you have a Chroma29r you might give it a try and let me know if it works for you.

-See [Chroma.md](Chroma.md) for more information on the Chroma series of tags.

-See [Station.md](Station.md) for information on building a base station / access port.

 ## License